anmv921/php-udemy/README.md

 Furthermore, the site implements an authorization and authentication system, so that the transactions are only visible for specific users.
 A registration and login are therefore required and a guard system prevents unauthorized operations.

+The file notes.txt describes the required steps to set up the project up and running.